Interim Government of National Unity

 *H.E Ms Caroline Hurndall MBE

-The British Embassy Tunis, Rue du Lac Windermere, Les Berges du Lac, Tunis, 1053, Tunisia*
+If you are in Libya, you can contact the British Embassy Tunis: The British Embassy Tunis, Rue du Lac Windermere, Les Berges du Lac, Tunis, 1053, Tunisia (Re-opened June 2022.)

 Libya emerged from more than 40 years of dictatorship of the erratic Colonel Muammar Gaddafi only to enter a bitter decade-long civil war.
 The UN backed plans for presidential elections in December 2021, but these were abandoned days before the poll was due to take place.